fortio/cli/README.md

 ### Small binaries

-If you application doesn't do http request/response logging at all, use `-tags no_http` or `-tags no_net` (that one will also imply `no_tls_fallback`) and save 1.1 Mbyte in your binary's size (because the linker isn't smart enough to see net/http isn't actually used)
+If you application doesn't do http request/response logging at all, use `-tags no_http` or `-tags no_net` (that one will also imply `no_tls_fallback`) and save 1.6 Mbytes in your binary's size (because the linker isn't smart enough to see net/http isn't actually used) (1.1Mbytes for log's no_http and 530k from the no_tls_fallback)

 And, if you don't need any of the advanced JSON logging (which is quite likely with a cli), use `-tags no_json` the logger will still produce json structured logging just not as advanced if what you log are deep structures - this saves another 130k or so.